How to properly taste whisky

 • Now a slightly larger sip

-• Your taste buds are now "used to it".
+• Your taste buds are now "accustomed"

-• Focus on the flavors
+• Focus on the aromas

 3. The "Chewing" Technique